rob-balfre/svelte-select/README.md

 yarn test:browser
 ```

 In your favourite browser go to http://localhost:3000 and open devtools and see the console for the test output.
-When developing its handy to see the component on the page; comment out the `select.destroy();` on the last test in /test/src/index.js or use the `test.only()` to target just one test.
+When developing its handy to see the component on the page; comment out the `select.$destroy();` on the last test in /test/src/index.js or use the `test.only()` to target just one test.

 For example: